EMoniSmall/ad-configure/README.md

 Step 3: File > New > and copy and paste [this script](https://github.com/EMoniSmall/PSCreation/blob/main/PSISECode) into the space.

 > [!Note]
 > The script can be changed according to your needs but it is fine as default.
-It may take some type to generate all the users but you can attempt to log into one while it is generating.
+It may take some time to generate all the users but you can attempt to log into one while it is generating.
 You can open Active Directory Users and Computers, pick a randomly generated User, and use the Username and Password to log into Client-1.